 Parents will receive a written report each semester.
 If parents do not have access to email or prefer a printed copy, they are welcome to contact the office.

 A College tour is an excellent way to see all that Warwick Christian College has to offer.
 It provides an opportunity to meet staff, who will be able to update prospective families about the day-to-day workings of the College.
-For more information, or to book a tour, please contact the Registrar: firstname.lastname@example.org or phone the Office 07 4661 7554.
+For more information, or to book a tour, please contact the Registrar: firstname.lastname@example.org or by phoning 07 4527 4802.

 Fees – Affordable Christian Education